fbpx

 Cocaine Can Destroy Communities and Families

 Unfortunately, cocaine can wreak complete havoc upon a person’s life.
 The side effects of the drug — combined with the exorbitant cost — make for a disastrous mix.
-The crack epidemic of the 1980s revealed just how easily the drug can shatter entire cities.
-One silver lining for people seeking treatment now, though, is that treatment centers now have upwards of 40 years of experience with treating cocaine addictions.
+The crack cocaine epidemic of the 1980s revealed just how easily the drug can shatter entire cities.
+One silver lining for people seeking addiction treatment now, though, is that treatment centers now have upwards of 40 years of experience with treating cocaine addictions.
 Counselors and administrators understand what it takes to get off the drug for good.
-It can be extremely difficult — and cocaine withdrawals are particularly exhausting — but many former cocaine addicts have gone on to live productive and successful lives.
+It can be extremely difficult — and cocaine detox is particularly exhausting — but many former cocaine addicts have gone on to live productive and successful lives.

 The First Step Is Admitting You Need Help